alexbrault/Pathfinder2EOversights/Core/CoreRulebook.md

 * `p.194, 207`: Both the sorcerer and wizard have a mechanically identical **Defensive Robes** feature, but the two have different flavour text.
   Other instances of identical features, such as **Alertness**, **Magical Fortitude** or **Resolve**, use identical phrasing across all classes that share them.
 * `p.195` in Reading a Bloodline Entry: "You automatically add the spells listed here to your spell repertoire, **in addtion to those you gain through sorcerer spellcasting**".
 Does this contradict the Spell Repertoire section?
 Is this a holdover from the playtest?
+* `p.196-197` in Elemental bloodline: Elemental Type adds the chosen element's trait to many of the granted spells, but does not remove the fire trait.
+  This prevents a non-fire elemental sorcerer from casting these spells underwater.
 * `p.199` Is Bespell Weapon a level **four** feat like the main entry says, or level **six** like the sidebar says?
 ---
 * `p.201` in Greater Mental Evolution: Missing the "Occult" trait.